 Students in their fifth year will work on their dissertations.
-They will register for PhD Dissertation (HIS 999) credits.
-If they did not teach or have an internship in the fourth year, they normally teach a one-semester course of their own devising (see TEACHING) or complete a semester-
+They will register for PhD Dissertation (HIST 999) credits.
+If they did not teach or have an internship in the fourth year, they normally teach a one-semester course of their own devising (see TEACHING) or complete a semester-long or academic-year internship with a digital humanities project, in object-based learning,

-\ HIS 592: exam preparation credits with faculty members administering written and oral exams.
-Students register for HIS 592 in the fall and spring semesters of the third year of study, meet periodically with the examiners (at least four times over the semester), and are graded S or U at the end of the semester.
+\ HIST 592: exam preparation credits with faculty members administering written and oral exams.
+Students register for HIST 592 in the fall semester of the third year of study, meet periodically with the examiners (at least four times over the semester), and are graded S or U at the end of the semester.
 Generally, this number is used by third-year students, but can also be used by second-year students for the same purpose.
-HIS 592 is not intended as a substitute for formal courses or HIS 591.
+HIST 592 is not intended as a substitute for formal courses or HIST 591.

-long or academic-year internship with a digital humanities project, in object-based learning, community-based teaching, or in an archive or museum, in which case they will register for up to five internship credit-hours (HIS 494 or 494P) per semester for the academic year.
+community-based teaching, or in an archive or museum, in which case they will register for up to five internship credit-hours (HIST 494 or 494P) per semester for the academic year.
 The internship will include a formal written contract outlining duties, goals, and learning outcomes signed by the student, a resident supervisor in the program or institution where the student will be interning, and the faculty supervisor (a regular member of the UR History Department faculty) who will assign the student a grade.